-We begin by looking at giving in the bell-ringing treatments.
+We begin by looking at giving in the bell ringing treatments.
 We next examine how charitable solicitation affected traffic patterns.
-Finally, we comment on what our results imply about the psychological mechanisms behind giving and the welfare effects of fundraising.
+Finally, we comment on what our results imply about the psychological mechanisms behind giving and the welfare effects of fund-raising.

-4.1 Total Giving
+A. Total Giving